-The Executive Committee did not meet in 2012.
+The Executive Committee met five times in 2013.

 Other Committees.
 In February 2011, the Company established two additional Board committees: the Integration Oversight Committee and the Science and Technology Committee.
 The Integration Oversight Committee oversees integration activities for certain designated acquisitions of the Company, including the SANYO Semiconductor transaction, as determined by the committee in its sole discretion.
 The Science and Technology Committee advises the Board as to the scope, health, direction, quality, investment levels and execution of the Company's technology strategies.
+Each of the Integration Oversight Committee and the Science and Technology Committee met four times in 2013.